-The Chair noted that the Board has reviewed and considered all of the activities of the corporation and actions by its directors and officers since the last meeting of the Board.Based on this review and consideration of the activities of the corporation and the actions of the officers and directors, upon motion made by Aufderheide, seconded by Bullock-Bailey, and carried unanimously:
+Denny noted that the board has reviewed and considered all of the activities of the corporation and actions by its directors and officers since the last meeting of the board.Based on this review and consideration of the activities of the corporation and the actions of the officers and directors, upon motion made by Maynor-Lowery, seconded by Kiely, and carried unanimously:

-It Was Resolved that all of the known acts of the officers and directors of the corporation taken since the last meeting of the Board on behalf of the corporation are adopted, ratified, and approved; and
+IT WAS RESOLVED, that all of the known acts of the officers and directors of the corporation taken since the last meeting of the board on behalf of the corporation are adopted, ratified, and approved; and

-Further Resolved, that the officers and directors of the corporation are authorized and directed to perform all such acts, deeds, and things and execute all such documents and other writings as may be required to give effect to the true intent of this resolution.
+FURTHER RESOLVED, that the officers and directors of the corporation are authorized and directed to perform all such acts, deeds, and things and execute all such documents and other writings as may be required to give effect to the true intent of this resolution.

-The Board Chair advised that it was appropriate for the corporation to vote on the slate of directors recommended by the Nominating Committee and approved by the Executive Committee to represent the 2019 Fiscal Year Class ofDirectors, for three year terms from October 1, 2019 through September 30, 2021.
-The proposed slate of candidates for the Fiscal Year 2019 Class of Directors included Margaret Wilkerson, Gita Saedi Kiely, and Danfung Dennis.
+The Board Chair advised that it was appropriate for the corporation to vote on the slate of directors presented by the Executive Committee to represent the 2021 Fiscal Year Class ofDirectors, for three year terms from October 1, 2020 through Sept.
+30, 2023.
+The proposed slate of candidates for the Fiscal Year 2021 Class of Directors included Margaret Wilkerson, Gita Saedi Kiely, and Danfung Dennis.

-Further Resolved, any one or more of the directors of the corporation be and hereby are authorized and directed to perform all such acts, deeds, and things and execute under the seal of the corporation or otherwise, all such documents and other writings as may be required to give effect to the true intent of this resolution.
+FURTHER RESOLVED, any one or more of the directors of the corporation be and hereby are authorized and directed to perform all such acts, deeds, and things and execute under the seal of the corporation or otherwise, all such documents and other writings as may be required to give effect to the true intent of this resolution.